Andi-Berisha/e2x-automation-demo/README.md

 # E2X Automation Demo using Playwright

-This repository contains a Playwright framework that tests the checkout process for a fictional e-commerce website.
+This repository contains a Playwright framework that tests the checkout process for a demo e-commerce website [Cornerstone Demo](https://cornerstone-light-demo.mybigcommerce.com/).
 The `E2E Checkout Happy Path` test suite performs an end-to-end checkout process by searching for a product, adding it to the cart, and completing the order.

 ## Getting Started